CipherX52/matlab_fe/README.md

 ## FE with MATLAB

-FE-code in MatLab, using beam elements and solving bending/torsion and also axial buckling of a cantilever beam
+FE-code in MatLab, using beam elements and solving bending/torsion and axial buckling of a cantilever beam

 ~ Code template as part of SD2411, Lightweight Structures and FEM at KTH ~